Barstool's Portnoy rips Robinhood as 'biggest frauds of them all' after GameStop trading restrictions

 "Amid significant market volatility, it’s important as ever that we help customers stay informed," the app popular among new and young traders said.

-One Reddit user filed a lawsuit against the app Thursday for "purposefully, willingly, and knowingly removing the stock GME from its trading platform in the midst of an unprecedented stock rise."
+One Robinhood user filed a lawsuit against the app Thursday for "purposefully, willingly, and knowingly removing the stock GME from its trading platform in the midst of an unprecedented stock rise."

 SHORT SQUEEZES: EVERYTHING YOU NEED TO KNOW ABOUT THE RECENT INVESTING MOVEMENT